Men accused in Ahmaud Arbery shooting hire attorneys

 An attorney for the homeowner, Larry English, released security camera video showing a man walking briefly through the open-framed structure.
 It's unknown if that man is Arbery.

-Attorneys for Arbery's family have said a man shown on security video inside the house-in-progress Feb.
-23 was Arbery - and that the footage shows him committing no crimes.
+Attorneys for Arbery's family have said a man shown on security video inside the house-in-progress on February 23 was Arbery — and that the footage shows him committing no crimes.
 Arbery was killed a short time later.

-That more than two months passed before the McMichaels were arrested, shortly after video of the shooting became public, caused many to draw parallels to other shootings of black men by white men in recent years.
+The fact that more than two months passed before the McMichaels were arrested, only after video of the shooting became public, caused many to draw parallels to other shootings of black men by white men in recent years.

 "While the death of Ahmaud Arbery is a tragedy, causing deep grief to his family — a tragedy that at first appears to many to fit into a terrible pattern in American life — this case does not fit that pattern," Gregory McMichael's defense attorney Frank Hogue said in a statement.